Low Hall Garth

 It is therefore essential that all visitors follow the rules regarding car parking to facilitate access by the NT tenants at all times.
 Our lease restricts us to only having four vehicles in the shared parking area.
 Visitors are therefore recommended to car share to bring as few vehicles as possible.

-- Cars must not be parked in the corner space below LHG or in front of the barn doors.
+• Please do not park in the corner space below LHG or in front of the barn doors.

-- The only other parking is in Little Langdale village near the Three Shires Inn (NY 3158 0338), at Hodge Close (NY 3158 0167) or at the turn in off the Coniston road (NY 3293 0220).
+• The only other parking is at at Hodge Close (NY 3158 0167), in Little Langdale village near the Three Shires Inn (NY 3158 0338), at the turn-in from the A593 (NY 3293 0220) or in the large car park below Tilberthwaite Quarry.
 Visitors should walk the rest of the way or use one of their four parked vehicles to operate a shuttle service.

 All visitors are requested to help us maintain good relations with the National Trust tenants, visitors and staff and abide by these rules.
 Car park use is monitored regularly by NT staff.